BrendanJohnson/ispeech-dashboard/README.md

 `gcloud builds submit --tag gcr.io/ispeech-brendan/ispeech-dashboard`

 ### Deploy build to Google Cloud Run
-`gcloud run deploy --image gcr.io/ispeech-brendan/ispeech-dashboard --platform managed --region us-central1`
+`gcloud run deploy --image gcr.io/ispeech-brendan/ispeech-dashboard --platform managed --region us-central1 --update-env-vars VUE_APP_API_URL={SocketServerUrl}`

+Here the placeholder {SocketServerUrl} points to the URL that the ispeech-socket-server is hosted on.
+This is needed in order to connect to the backend.

 ## :cloud: Cloud Bucket configuration
 In order to access XML manifests stored in Google Cloud, CORS needs to be setup on the GCS bucket.